 If there’s a hidden leak, your next step is to find it.
 Things like a failing toilet flapper or dripping faucet won’t cause a drop in water pressure.
 Any leak that causes low water pressure everywhere in your home is going to be a bigger one.
 Look for damp spots on your basement floor and walls.
 Also, make sure you’ve shut off all outdoor faucets.
 If you have a lawn irrigation system, walk through your yard, looking for soggy areas.
 Fix any broken pipes or hoses you discover, and you’ll solve your low water pressure problem.

 Low Hot Water Pressure Only?

 If the pressure is only low when you’re running hot water, your water heater may be to blame.
-Before you call a plumber, try draining sediment out of your water heater and see if fixes your low water pressure.
+Before you call a plumber, try draining sediment out of your water heater and see if it fixes your low water pressure.

 - Shut off gas or electricity to your water heater.

 - Shut off the cold water valve and wait an hour for the water to cool.